 Heel hooking requires hip and leg flexibility, hamstring strength and technique.
 By keeping the center of your body close to the wall, a good heel hook can serve as a ‘diet’ by shifting the weight from your arms to your legs.
 The larger leg muscles can take and pull more weight, thus requiring less pull and strength from the arms.
 Carefully with the knees though!

-- Ideal technique: hip opened, toe facing out and slightly downwards, away from wall.
+- Ideal technique: this various but for most cases, keep the hip opened, toe facing out and slightly downwards, away from wall as seen in image.

 - Experiment doing them on big and small holds.

 - Vary the direction of where the toe points.
 Does the heel hook feel better when the toe is pointing more downhill, sideways, or up?
 This will vary with the size of the hold and direction that you want to go in.

 - Swiss ball heel hooking: Put hands on the floor to each side, get in a plank position with back up, and feet raised on a swiss ball.
 With both heels on the ball, pull the ball towards your bum.
 Try with both legs, progress to one leg.
 Maintain a planked body during the exercise.